szabgab/perlmaven.com/books/oneliners/src/perl/oneliners/remove-one-line.md

 # Remove one line from a file

+* TODO: use version control or `-i.bak`
+* TODO: mention that structured files such as YAML migh be better edited with a dedicated parser.
+What if the value associated with the key isn't on the same line (as is common with arrays and hashes)?

 I had a thousand YAML files that, for historical reasons, had a field called `date:`.
 At one point update the code processing these files and wanted to remove this `date` field from all the files.